creasyw/Courses/learn_haskell/note_ch6.md

 Lambda can also perform pattern matching.

-foldl has (\acc x -> ...) and the foldr has (\x acc -> ...).
-It is "kind of" making sense because foldl is folding the list from left, so the accumulator is in the left, and vice versa for folding from right.
-A more interesting usage is to operate foldr towards an infinite list.
-Apply the foldr to this list at SOME POINT, and then fold them from the right.

-Folds can be used to implement any function where you traverse a list once, element by element, and then return something based on that.
-Whenever you want to traverse a list to return something, chances are you want a fold.

 Scan is similar to fold, but is able to monitor the intermediate results.
 This is another function **facilitates** lazy evaluation, which mean "it will fold until a certain point".
 The similar